Chronic obstructive pulmonary disease (COPD) is a disease that causes breathing difficulties.

 It’s the fourth most common cause of death among people in the United States, according to the Centers for Disease Control and Prevention (CDC).
-Getting treatment and developing healthy lifestyle habits are essential to improving your outlook with this condition.
+Getting treatment and following healthy lifestyle habits are vital to improving your outlook.

-In addition to causing breathing difficulties, COPD can also lead to significant weight loss.
+In addition to causing breathing difficulties, COPD can lead to significant weight loss.

-According to a literature review published in the Journal of Translational Internal Medicine, 25 to 40 percent of people with COPD have low body weight.
-Unintentional weight loss is a sign of a serious issue, especially if you lose quite a few pounds in a short amount of time.
+According to a literature review published in the Journal of Translational Internal Medicine, 25–40% of people with COPD have low body weight.
+Unintentional weight loss is a sign of a serious issue, especially if you lose many pounds in a short time.

 Eating enough calories and nutrients is essential to supporting your: